-Regulatory guides are issued to describe to the public methods acceptable to the NRC staff for implementing specific parts of the NRC's regulations, to explain techniques used by the staff in evaluating specific problems or postulated accidents, and to provide guidance to applicants.
-Regulatory guides are not substitutes for regulations, and compliance with regulatory guides is not required.
-Regulatory guides are issued first in draft form for public comment to involve the public in developing the regulatory positions.
-Draft regulatory guides have not received complete staff approval; they therefore do not represent official NRC staff positions.
+Regulatory guides are issued to describe and make available to the public such information as methods acceptable to the NRC staff for implementing specific parts of the NRC's regulations, techniques used by the staff in evaluating specific problems or postulated accidents, and data needed by the NRC staff in its review of applications for permits and licenses.
+Regulatory guides are not substitutes for regulations, and compliance with them is not required.
+Methods and solutions different from those set out in the guides will be acceptable if they provide a basis for the findings requisite to the issuance or continuance of a permit or license by the Commission.